Dana Cohen MA, Registered Member MBACP

-Over the past fifteen years, I have supported people from diverse backgrounds to identify and build on their strengths, and transform their lives.
+Over the last fifteen years, I have supported people from diverse backgrounds to identify and build on their strengths, and transform their lives.
 I provide a safe, confidential space in which you can speak freely about problems that are affecting you, and explore your fears, hopes and dreams.

 How I work